Neue Zürcher Zeitung: NZZ Libro

-NZZ Libro is the book publisher of the Neue Zürcher Zeitung (NZZ).
+NZZ Libro is the book publishing part of the Neue Zürcher Zeitung (NZZ).
 Books have been published since 1927; since 1980, the publishing house has been run as a separate profit centre.
-Since 2006 the publishing house has been operating under the name NZZ Libro.
-The publishing programme of specialist and non-fiction literature includes, among other things, political, cultural, historical and economic books, as well as biographies and illustrated books, predominantly with a Swiss reference.
+Since 2006 the publishing house has operated under the name NZZ Libro.
+The publishing programme of specialist and non-fiction literature includes, among other things, political, cultural, historical, and economic books, as well as biographies and illustrated books, predominantly with a Swiss reference.